“Alien”

 As I’m sure you’ll agree.

-But I know I’m wasting my time, because you too have watched the film so many times you can quote all those lines backwards.
+But I know I’m wasting my time, because, like me, you’ve probably watched Alien so many times you can quote the script backwards.

-Perhaps I’ll do better telling about my own personal memories from the year the film came out.
+Perhaps I’ll do better sharing my own personal memories from 1979, the year the film came out.
 The trouble is, I’ve said it all on this blog already.
-I’ve already told you how I read both the novelisation and the excellent The Book of Alien by Paul Scanlon and Michael Grosslong long before I ever saw the film.
-By the time I got my dad to sneak me into the cinema (I was fourteen years old and it was an X-Certificate) I knew everything there was to know about Alien, yet still it blew me away.
-I’ve also told you how I completed my education about the making of the film by reading Giger’s Alien and Cinefex #1, and how one of the highlights of my older teenage years was when the film finally became available on VHS home video and I finally had a copy I could watch over and over again.
+I’ve told you how, long before I ever saw the film, I read both the novelisation by Alan Dean Foster and the excellent The Book of Alien by Paul Scanlon and Michael Gross.
+By the time I got my dad to sneak me into the cinema (I was fourteen years old and it was an X-Certificate), I knew everything there was to know about Alien, yet still the film blew me away.
+I’ve told you how I completed my education about the making of the film by reading Giger’s Alien and Cinefex #1, and how one of the highlights of my later teenage years was the day when the film finally became available to buy on VHS home video, and I finally had my very own copy I could watch over and over again.

 Instead of telling you all that, I’ll tell you this.
-Even though, in its day, Alien won only a handful of technical awards for visual effects, art direction and sound design, it’s one of those rare films that has not only stood the test of time, but has also firmly established itself in the public consciousness.
-Having dominated the zeitgeist in its day, it’s now a genuine part of our cultural heritage.
+Alien won only a handful of technical awards for visual effects, art direction and sound design, yet it is one of those rare films that has not only stood the test of time, but has also firmly established itself in the public consciousness.
+Having dominated the zeitgeist in its day, it has become a legitimate part of our cultural heritage.
 In 2002, the US National Film Preservation Board confirmed this by entering it into their registry as a film of ‘cultural, historic or aesthetic significance’.
 Well, it was a no-brainer, wasn’t it?

 I know Alien as well as I know any film, but here’s the clincher: every time I watch it, the damn thing still works on me.
 There aren’t many films I can say that for.
 Does it do the same for you?